steph-w/cs221_project/README.md

 # CS 221: Latent Dirichlet Allocation for Detecting Topics in AI Research
 #### Max Drach (mdrach) Stephanie Wang (steph17)
 ## Commands we Ran
+Start here if you want to simply run LDA on a preprocessed dataset:

+1. Run <code> lda_with_visual.py </code>, modifying **line 213** to point to a pre-existing preprocessed dataset from the <code>/data</code> folder

+Alternatively to run data preprocessing before LDA:

 1. To obtain the pdf files from [JAIR.ORG](https://www.jair.org/contents.html), run <code>extract_pdfs.py</code> in utils
 2. To clean the pdf files, run <code>clean_raw_pdf_files.py</code> and <code>remove_non_letters.py</code> and in utils
 3. Run <code>obtain_and_remove_stopwords.py</code> to remove the stopwords and most frequent and unfrequent terms in the text documents
 4. At this point we have a folder of documents that we want to perform LDA on.
-We run <code> lda_with_visual.py </code> on the path containing the documents to obtain the assignments for the documents to a topic.
+We run <code> lda_with_visual.py </code>, modifying **line 213** to point to the path containing the documents to obtain the assignments for the documents to a topic as well as result visuals.

 ## Code Documentation
 ### /data